 Association, including president from 1980-1981.
 He was a member of the Advisory Committee of the Kansas Judicial Council for Civil and Criminal Pattern Instructions for Kansas and is currently a member of the KBA Bench/Bar Committee.
 He served on the Kansas Continuing Legal Education Commission from its creation in 1985 to July 1, 1991.
 In 1994, he received one of six Outstanding Service Awards conferred by the Kansas Bar Association.
-He is a member of the Topeka South Rotary Club.
+He is a member and Paul Harris Fellow of the Topeka South Rotary Club.
+He also serves as a trustee of the Topeka & Shawnee County Library Foundation.
 Judge Brazil has been a member of the Kansas Commission on Judicial Qualifications since 1984, including service as chairman from 1991 to 1994 and vice chair (includes chair of Panel A) from 2003 to 2005.

 Bruce Buchanan, a lay member of the Commission, is president of Harris Enterprises, a media company based in Hutchinson.
 He received a bachelor's degree in journalism from Kansas State University in 1981.
 Following graduation, he worked as a reporter and editor at the Hutchinson News, then joined the Harris Group's management training program.
 In late 1984, he was named editor and publisher of the Parsons Sun.
 In 1990, he became editor and publisher of the Olathe Daily News.
 In 1996, he moved to Hutchinson as editor and publisher of The News.
 He became a director of Harris Enterprises in 1995 and vice president in 1998.
 He assumed his current post in 2006.
-Buchanan is on the board of the Hutchinson/Reno County Chamber of Commerce and the Kansas Cosmosphere Foundation.
+Buchanan is on the board of the Kansas Cosmosphere Foundation and serves as chair of the Promise Regional Medical Center Board.
+Both organizations are based in Hutchinson.
 He is past president of the Kansas Press Association.
 Buchanan has been a member of the Commission since May 1999.

-Dr. Mary Davidson Cohen, a lay member of the Commission from Leawood, received a bachelor of science in education at the University of Missouri at Columbia in 1958.
-She received her master of arts in science education for elementary teachers from Columbia University in 1962 and her doctorate in education administration from University of Kansas in 1977.
+Dr. Mary Davidson Cohen, a lay member of the Commission from Leawood, received a bachelor of science in education at the University of Missouri-Columbia in 1958.
+She received her master of arts in science education for elementary teachers from Columbia University in 1962 and her doctorate in education administration from the University of Kansas in 1977.
 She began her education career as a teacher in 1958 teaching fifth, sixth, and seventh grades in the Kansas City, Missouri, School District.
 She also taught science for K-7 grades for the Kansas City School District's educational television station KCSD - Channel 19.
 She was assistant vice chancellor for academic affairs at the University of Kansas Regents Center from 1976 to 1992.
 She served as assistant director of the William T. Kemper Foundation from 1993 to 1997.
 She served as vice president for adult and continuing education and dean of the graduate school at Saint Mary College in Leavenworth, Kansas, from 1997 to 1999.
-She has served as U. S. Secretary of Education as the regional representative (SRR) for Region VII, covering the states of Iowa, Kansas, Missouri, and Nebraska.
-She is the Executive Director of the Barton P. & Mary D. Cohen Charitable Trust.
+She served as U. S. Secretary of Education Rod Paige's regional representative (SRR) for Region VII from 2002-2009, covering the states of Iowa, Kansas, Missouri, and Nebraska.
+In 2010, she received the Hugh Speer Award for distinguished service to Johnson County Community College.
+Presently, she hosts "It's Our Community" for the Johnson County Community College television station and is the Executive Director of the Barton P. & Mary D. Cohen Charitable Trust.
 She has been a member of the Commission since July 2004.